 Brushing twice a day with an electric toothbrush for two minutes will always be the cornerstone of at-home oral care, but don’t forget about the other components like flossing, oil pulling, and tongue-scraping.
 Working each of those techniques into your routine at least once each day will make an enormous difference in your ability to slow, stop, and prevent tooth decay.
 Bacteria lurks in every nook and cranny of your mouth, so it takes a wide range of strategies to eliminate it all!

 Of course, no oral care routine is complete without a visit to a holistic dentist.
-At Natural and Cosmetic Dentistry in Clearwater, Florida, Dr. Beata Carlson and Dr. Amber Gilton will closely evaluate the health of your mouth, your lifestyle habits, and your diet choices to determine the best plan to slow and stop your tooth decay.
-Dr. Beata and Dr. Gilton are dedicated to offering their patients gentle and minimally invasive holistic treatments, so call (727) 888-6523 today to make your appointment!
+At Natural and Cosmetic Dentistry in Clearwater, Florida, Dr. Beata A. Carlson and Associates will closely evaluate the health of your mouth, your lifestyle habits, and your diet choices to determine the best plan to slow and stop your tooth decay.
+Dr. Beata A. Carlson and Associates are dedicated to offering their patients gentle and minimally invasive holistic treatments, so call 727-888-6523 today to make your appointment!